aquanyc/algoseek_public/utils/merge_by_secid/README.md

 This script allows getting updates for the data partitioned by year and merging it into a dataset with a single file per SecID.

 Also, this script allows getting updates for the data aggregated by trade date and partitioned by year.
+Please note that for this aggregation you cannot do any aggregations by ticker or SecId.
+Such option is available just for data aggregated by SecId.

 Currently, can be used for buckets: us-equity-1min-trades-adjusted-secid-yyyy, us-equity-1min-trades-adjusted-yyyy, and us-equity-cumulative-backward-adjustment-secid-yyyy.